Lower Bounds on the Generalization Error of Nonlinear Learning Models: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
 In Sec. \ref{sec: general settings}, we present the model and assumptions.
-In Sec. \ref{sec: main results}, we present our main results about the bounds for unbiased and general estimators.
+In Sec. \ref{sec: main results}, we present our main analytical results.
 In Sec. \ref{sec:numerics}, we compare our bounds to some known estimators.
 In Sec. \ref{sec: proofs} we provide the proof of the main theorems.
-For the reader's convenience, a review of the CR bounds is provided in Section \ref{Sec:CRB}.
+For the reader's convenience, a review of the CR bounds is provided in Appendix \ref{Sec:CRB}.